 Oxfam America seeks to operate efficiently and to minimize fundraising and administrative costs.
-In 2018, we allocated 77 percent of our expenditures for development programs and emergency relief—a number that is well above the standard recommended by the CharityWatch, one of the leading charity-rating organizations in the US.
+On average, we allocate 77 percent of our expenditures for development programs and emergency relief—a number that is well above the standard recommended by the CharityWatch, one of the leading charity-rating organizations in the US.
 During this same period, at least 90 percent of funds designated by individual donors for humanitarian emergencies directly supported our relief efforts for those emergencies.
 We strive to exceed or maintain these standards each year.

 Our EIN/tax ID number is 23-706-9110.

 Oxfam America creates lasting solutions to poverty, hunger, and social injustice.
 Because we are not tied to any specific political, economic, or religious interests, we are able to independently develop, fund, and support effective programs that help people overcome poverty and secure their rights.
 To protect our ability to speak out on behalf of those who most need it and to preserve our independence, Oxfam America does not accept funds from organizations involved in industries in which we are campaigning or from the US government.
 Additionally, we do not accept some product donations because they could compromise the effectiveness of our programs.

 Oxfam America is rated highly by leading independent charity evaluators, including Charity Navigator, the nation’s largest charity evaluator.
 Oxfam America meets the 20 Standards for Charity Accountability of the BBB Wise Giving Alliance.
 Oxfam America is also a "Top Charity" and recipient of an "A" rating from Charity Watch.
 These rankings place Oxfam America among an elite group of charitable organizations nationally.

 Oxfam America has an extensive gift planning program.
 You can learn more in our Create a Legacy section.